Appealing Planning Decisions

 The appeal hearing is recorded only for the purposes of accurately recording the procedures followed by the Board during the hearing.

 The Board must make a decision within 15 days of the conclusion of the hearing.
-The decision may be a confirmation of the Subdivision Authority's decision, a refusal of the Subdivision Application, or approval of the Application with conditions.
+The decision may confirm, revoke, or vary the decision of the Subdivision Authority or any condition attached to the decision.
+The Board may also substitute the Subdivision Authority’s decision for one of its own.
 Reasons for the decision will be provided.

 The decision of the Board is final and can only be appealed to the Alberta Court of Appeal if the Board makes an error on some aspect of law or jurisdiction.
-If you wish to appeal the Board's decision, you must do so within 30 days of the date of the Board's decision.
+If you wish to appeal the Board's decision, you must apply for permission to appeal within 30 days of the date of the Board's decision.
 You are advised to seek legal advice on this procedure.